-What are the effects of high humidity on the body?
+There are serious effects of high humidity on the body.

 - Excessive sweating